 “Chucky just standing there minding his business and a ball shows up,” @be_prosperous1 observed.
 “God, I love March!” @Hoosierfan515 commented.
 “That has to absolutely suck for Stanford,” @AchterhofReid said.
 “THIS.
 IS.
 MARCH.” @omsportsburner remarked.
 “Heartbreaking for Stanford,” @FireForbes noted.
 “They’re a really good team.
 The impact of the travel they’ve had all season shouldn’t go unnoticed.”

 Chucky Hepburn was just 6-of-16 from the field and 3-of-11 on 3-point attempts, but he made the shot that mattered most.
 The ACC Defensive Player of the Year and Wisconsin transfer finished with 20 points and eight rebounds, while Edwards scored a game-high 25 points on 9-of-14 shooting.
-The Cardinals will ride this momentum into the ACC Tournament semifinals, where they await the winner of Clemson and SMU.
+Louisville basketball will ride this momentum into the ACC Tournament semifinals, where it awaits the winner of Clemson and SMU.

-Louisville basketball will briefly savor this heart-stopping conclusion and hope they have thrills to spare for the rest of March.
+The Cardinals will briefly relish this heart-stopping conclusion.
+They better hope they have thrills to spare for the remainder of March.